erco77/newsd/README.md

     ..which will log output to ${LOG_DIR}/newsd.log

+    The daemon should continue running, logging
+    messages whenever NNTP clients connect to it.

+CONFIGURING NEWSD TO START ON BOOT

+    See the bootscripts/<your_os>/README.txt file
+    for how to configure your machine to run newsd automatically on boot.

 CREATING NEWSGROUPS

-    To create a few empty newsgroups, you can use:
+    To create new newsgroups, you can use:

-    	./newsd -newgroup
+        sudo ./newsd -newgroup

     ..and just answer the questions.

     Once a new group is created, any news clients should immediately be able to subscribe to the new group